 Still another, this time for the men killed in a 1915 mutiny.

-A memorial to a Ceylon-born missionary to Sarawak and translator of the gospels into Malay.
+A memorial to William Henry Gomes, a Ceylon-born missionary to Sarawak who translated the gospels into Malay.

 Another governor of the Straits Settlement who served in that post for five years and a bit before dying.

 A cenotaph emphasizing, step-by-step, the suffering of World War II, when to general astonishment Singapore fell to the Japanese almost overnight.

 The monument itself reflects the cultural diversity of Singapore.